Homemade diets

 Short-term problems can occur with the consumption of olives by cats.
 Since their body is not designed to digest these foods, they can result in indigestion.
 Related problems such as diarrhea in cats can occur.
 For this reason, we should only give cats a small amount every once in a while as a treat.
 Regular consumption of olives is prohibited.

 We also need to consider whether other ingredients are involved in the preparation of the olives.
 Sometimes olives are stuffed with peppers, cheese, garlic or other ingredients which might not be good for cats.
-Some are even marinaded in chili or other foods which might make them unappetizing or even cause upset.
+Some are even marinated in chili or other foods which might make them unappetizing or even cause upset.
+Additionally, olives with pits can pose a choking hazard if not removed properly.

 Benefits of olives for cats

 The healthy fats it contains can also help favor the intestinal transit of cats.
 This is also due to the fact they are high in fiber.
 Olive oil is particularly good for intestinal transit as it acts as a lubricant for their gastrointestinal tract.
-It may also help prevent the accumulation of hairballs for the same reason.
+It may also help prevent the accumulation of hairballs for the same reason, which can be particularly beneficial during shedding seasons.

 Are Olives Bad for Cats? - Olives and Olive Oil Safety - Benefits of olives for cats